Melokeo/AmbiguousMonkey/README.md

 # Ambiguous Monkey

-> Package is running on windows by manually placing it in site-packages.
-Installation through pip is WIP

-A fully rewritten deeplabcut+anipose data managing and processing package
+A fully rewritten deeplabcut+anipose data managing and processing package for better efficiency and data clarity.

 Mel